How to Get a Bigger Butt (4 Types of Glute Exercises)

 Just like the barbell hip thrust, the glute bridge can be done with a barbell, dumbbells, or just plain old bodyweight.
 The only difference is that your shoulders are on the floor (instead of being elevated on a bench).

-Here are a few tips on how to get a bigger butt with the glute bridge:
+Tips on how to get bigger butt with the glute bridge:

 1️⃣